 Santini L., Isaac N.J.B., Ficetola G.F.
 2018.
 TetraDENSITY: a database of population density estimates in terrestrial vertebrates.
 Global Ecology and Biogeography 27(7): 787-791

 Wolff N.H., Visconti P., Kujala H., Santini L. Hilbers J.P., Possingham H.P., Oakleaf J.R., Kennedy C.M., Kiesecker J., Fargione J., Game E.T.
+(2023).
 Prioritizing habitat protection to minimize global mammal extinctions.
-UNDER REVISION
+One Earth, 6(11): 1564-1575

 Mason, A. R., Gathorne‐Hardy, A., White, C., Plancherel, Y., Woods, J., & Myers, R. J. (2022).
 Resource requirements for ecosystem conservation: A combined industrial and natural ecology approach to quantifying natural capital use in nature.
 Ecology and Evolution, 12(8), e9132.